jharshman/lifespan/README.md

 	// Run will put the job_id into the logger so every log can be attributed to the job that emitted it. span, _ := lifespan.Run(logHandler, errBus, func(span *lifespan.LifeSpan) {

-        span.ErrBus.Publish(lifespan.Error{
+		// publish an error directly on the ErrBus span.ErrBus.Publish(lifespan.Error{
             JobID: "123-456-789",
             Error: errors.New("testing 123"),
         })

+		// or publish an error using the utility method on LifeSpan
+		// this will automatically insert the Job UUID and the timestamp of the error span.Error(errors.New("testing 456"))

 	})
 }